Sant720/sandwich/content/docs/get-started/setup-journey.md

 In my case, I had `v0.68.3` from apt, which is far too old for the current hugo-book theme.

-I also created some content:
+Still, I added some sample content to verify if the site would even load:

 ```bash
 hugo new docs/_index.md